Wild horses targeted for roundup in Utah rangeland clash

 ENTERPRISE, Utah A Utah county, angry over the destruction of federal rangeland that ranchers use to graze cattle, has started a bid to round up federally protected wild horses it blames for the problem in the latest dustup over land management in the U.S. West.

-Close to 2,000 wild horses are roaming southern Utah's Iron County, well over the 300 the U.S. Bureau of Land Management (BLM) has dubbed as appropriate for the rural area's nine designated herd management zones, County Commissioner David Miller said.
-A horse preservation group disputed Miller's contention, saying the county had between 400 and 500 horses.
+Close to 2,000 wild horses are roaming southern Utah's Iron County, well over the 300 the U.S. Bureau of Land Management has dubbed as appropriate for the rural area's nine designated herd management zones, County Commissioner David Miller said.

 County officials complain the burgeoning herd is destroying vegetation crucial to ranchers who pay to graze their cattle on the land, and who have already been asked to reduce their herds to cope with an anticipated drought.